phargogh/raster/_episodes/05-pyGeoprocessing.md

 * You have limited memory or are in a 32-bit environment
 * You need fast geoprocessing routines
 * You don't have access to optimized GIS routines
+* You need an easy way to perform operations on partially-overlapping raster data

 ### Why not just use GIS software?
 * GIS usually requires a large installation with many dependencies